About PICS Internships

 |August||Summer projects and evaluations due|

 International students are eligible for most PICS internships; some federal agencies require U.S. citizenship, and this is noted on each relevant internship description.
-However, we strongly encourage you to apply for internships that do not require Optional Practical Training (OPT).
-We encourage you to pursue internships that only require Curricular Practical Training (CPT), which are searchable here.
+However, some internships may require Optional Practical Training (OPT).
+We encourage you to pursue internships that only require Curricular Practical Training (CPT).
 Please note that CPT is only available to F-1 visa students when it is an integral part of an established curriculum and directly related to your field of study.
 Undergraduate students are only eligible for CPT if (1) you have declared your concentration and (2) your department offers the Internship Milestone Credit.
-We encourage you to consult with the Davis International Center with questions about the intersection between PICS and your student visa.
+We strongly encourage all international students interested in PICS to consult with the Davis International Center with questions about the intersection between PICS and your student visa.

 You may apply to up to 2 PICS internships.
-Detailed internship evaluations written by former interns are available at our office.
-Make an appointment to view them with PICS Program Coordinator Rose Holton via WASE or email Rose at (email@example.com).
+If you need help narrowing down which two PICS internships are the best fit for you, feel free to make an appointment with PICS Program Coordinator Rose Holton via WASE, or email Rose at (email@example.com).

 All accepted PICS interns are required to complete the following items.
 Failure to complete these requirements may result in termination of your internship.